DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning

-We will provide more details on how to tune hyper-parameter $k$ in Section~\ref{sec:k_selection}.
-The reader is encouraged to refer to Section~1 in the Supplementary Material for a detailed discussion on how hyper-parameter $k$ affects the training dynamics for a MIL learner.
+where $w^+$ and $w^-$ are incorporated in the loss function $\mathcal{L}(\cdot)$ {as real number weights} to account for class imbalance \cite{king2001logistic}. {Finally, the value of the loss function is averaged over the whole dataset in each epoch and back-propagates to update the model parameters.} For details on how to tune hyper-parameter $k$ see {Section~\ref{k-selection}}.
+The reader is encouraged to refer to {the Section~\ref{supp:noise}} for a detailed discussion on how hyper-parameter $k$ affects the training dynamics for a MIL learner.